Love God, Love Neighbor, Change the World

 Contact – Kathy Roberts or Beverly Villines, email@example.com

 Family Promise.
 PHUMC participates along with several other faith communities to provide temporary housing, meals, and support for families with children who are seeking jobs and permanent housing.
-This week-long family-friendly mission is held at our church four times a year with the first hosting January 31-February 7.
+This week-long family-friendly mission is held at our church four times a year.

 Contact – Gwen Efird, (501) 666-8446 or firstname.lastname@example.org